-- Cold or flu-like symptoms such as runny nose, fever, and watery eyes
+- Cold or flu-like symptoms such as runny nose, muscle aches, goosebumps, and watery eyes

 - Excessive yawning

-People who are already attempting to overcome an addiction to opioid drugs like heroin or oxycodone may be more likely to suffer withdrawal symptoms, because their bodies are already attempting to reach normalcy without the help of medication.
-It is important to get help from a doctor and a rehabilitation program when trying to overcome any addiction, whether it is to heroin, Imodium, or alcohol.
-A medical professional can create a tapering plan to ease the body off the substance, and that professional can prescribe other medications to ease any serious withdrawal symptoms that might trigger relapse.
+People who have already stopped abusing opioid drugs like heroin or oxycodone may be more likely to suffer withdrawal symptoms if they also stop abusing Imodium, because their bodies are already reacting to the absence of opioids.
+It is important to get help from a medical professional and a rehabilitation program when trying to overcome any addiction, whether it is to heroin, Imodium, alcohol, or any other substance.
+A medical professional can create a tapering plan to ease the body off of opioids, and that professional can prescribe other medications to ease some withdrawal symptoms.
+These treatments can reduce the risk of relapse.

 Because Imodium can be so physically dangerous in large doses, it is extremely important to get help to detox from this substance as soon as possible.
-Then, work with a trusted medical professional to find a rehabilitation program that will address the root addiction.
-Many addiction treatment programs offer medical detox as part of their comprehensive offerings.
+Detox alone, however, is rarely enough to overcome an addiction and maintain long-term recovery.
+It is important to find a rehabilitation program that will address the addiction with treatment after detox.